 Ocean Reef also make full face Scuba masks so you know you're getting a quality product.

-The Ninja Shark has 2 big advantages over other masks.
+The new Ninja Shark has 2 big advantages over other masks.
 It allows you to equalize so you can take your snorkeling deeper than other masks.
-Ninja Shark also has a universal adult size that covers snorkelers over the age of 12 years.
+There is a Kids size, and also a universal adult size that covers snorkelers over the age of 12 years.
 This takes the guess work out of choosing the correct size for everyone.

 Tribord have a greater range of sizes in the mid pricing range although they are now phasing out their smaller sizes to cut down on manufacturing costs making these more affordable than ever.